jessuppi/toggle-javascript/readme.md

 # Toggle Javascript

-Quickly enable or disable JavaScript per site with a single click.
-Lightweight, clean, and open-source.
+Quickly enable or disable JavaScript per site with a single click using this lightweight and open-source tool for easy debugging and privacy.